 A: Yes.
 However, third-party user interfaces expressly designed to replicate the Home Energy Scoring Tool (and thereby generate a Home Energy Score label) must be approved by the U.S. Department of Energy.
 There is no required approval for other uses of the HES APIs.
 More Info .

-A: No functional differences.
-You will see a performance difference, as we have more resources deployed on our production environment.
+A: No. The Sandbox and Production environments run the same code at all times.
+You will see a performance difference, though, as we have more resources deployed on our production environment.

-Q: Where do I report a bug or technical issue in the HES website?
+Q: Where do I report a bug or technical issue in the HES website or API?